 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of large accelerated filer, accelerated filer and smaller reporting company in Rule 12b-2 of the Exchange Act.

-Large accelerated filer "
+Large accelerated filer " Accelerated filer

-Accelerated filer "

-Non-accelerated filer "
+Non-accelerated filer " (Do not check if a smaller reporting company)

-Smaller reporting company x
+Smaller reporting company